A great card for first-timers, with excellent cash back if you spend in its rotating categories.

-- Get this card if… you’re a student who’s new to credit cards — and you like cash back.
+- Get this card if you’re a student who’s new to credit cards — and you spend in the card’s rotating cashback categories.

-- Pick something else if…you have bad credit.
+- Pick something else if you have very poor credit.

 |Product Name||Discover it® Student Cash Back|